Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

              index=['intercept'] + f_glm1.feature_names_).T
 ```

 To measure our model's test and train performance, we use the deviance function for the Poisson family.
-We can get the total deviance function directly from `quantcore.glm`'s distribution classes and divide it by the sum of our sample weight.
+We can get the total deviance function directly from `glum`'s distribution classes and divide it by the sum of our sample weight.

 *Note*: a Poisson distribution is equivlane to a Tweedie distribution with power = 1.